Video games have been around for a long time, and they’ve continued to develop over the years into cinematic masterpieces.

 A comment made out of frustration quickly turned into a game-changing (literally) career.

 Tanya DePass is also a writer, journalist, and award-nominated editor.
-She founded and is the Editor-in-Chief for the podcast, Fresh Out of Tokens, which “addresses issues of diversity, inclusion, intersectionality, and feminism in gaming”, and is also a DEI (Diversity, Equity, and Inclusion) speaker and consultant & advocate.
+She founded and is the Editor-in-Chief for the podcast Fresh Out of Tokens, which “addresses issues of diversity, inclusion, intersectionality, and feminism in gaming”, and she is also a DEI (Diversity, Equity, and Inclusion) speaker, consultant, and advocate.

-Growing up, she saw firsthand the changes within the games industry and just how far technology advanced over the years when it came to computing systems, video game consoles, and graphics.
+Growing up, Tanya saw firsthand the changes within the games industry and just how far technology advanced over the years with regards to computing systems, video game consoles, and graphics.

-However, within that time, something that DePass noticed even more was the same character archetypes over and over again.
+However, within that time, something DePass noticed even more was the use of the same character archetypes over and over again.
 This severe lack of representation punctuated itself each year with every new game release.

 On that day in 2014, after watching an announcement for some of the year’s biggest games coming to life, she made the Tweet that went viral.